Ben Hall (bushranger): Bushranger

-Shortly afterwards the gang raided the town of Bathurst followed a few days later by another takeover of Canowindra, this time for three days.
+Shortly afterwards, the gang raided the town of Bathurst followed a few days later by another takeover of Canowindra, this time for three days.
 Their cavalier activities were soon brought to a sudden halt however, when Micky Burke was killed at Dunns Plains, John Vane surrendered to the police and O'Meally was shot dead in an attack on Goimbla station, near Eugowra.
 The gang of five had been reduced to just two – Hall and Gilbert.

-During 1864 Ben Hall continued his life on the roads with various companions, including Gilbert, Dunleavy and the Old Man, James Gordon.
+During 1864 Hall continued his life on the roads with various companions, including Gilbert, Dunleavy and the Old Man, James Gordon.
 Finally the gang consisted of Hall, Gilbert and John Dunn.
 In November 1864, during the robbery of a mail coach at Black Springs Creek near Jugiong, John Gilbert shot and killed Sgt.
 Parry.
-Then in January 1865 Constable Nelson was shot and killed by John Dunn when the gang raided a hotel in Collector (now the Bushranger Hotel).
+Then in January 1865, Constable Nelson was shot and killed by John Dunn when the gang raided a hotel in Collector (now the Bushranger Hotel).
 Finally, in early 1865, the authorities finally undertook legislation to bring an end to the careers of the three.
 The Felons Apprehension Act was pushed through the Parliament of New South Wales for the specific purpose of declaring Hall and his comrades outlaws, meaning that they would be "outside the law" and could be killed by anyone at any time without warning.

-From 1863 to 1865, over 100 robberies are attributed to Ben Hall and his various associates, making them some of the most prolific bushrangers in the period of bushranging in the colony.
+From 1863 to 1865, over 100 robberies are attributed to Hall and his various associates, making them some of the most prolific bushrangers in the period of bushranging in the colony.
 These included the holding up of several villages, dozens of mail coach robberies and the regular theft of prized racehorses.

 In May 1865, Hall and the others realised that to survive they would have to leave New South Wales.
 They first retreated to an isolated area on the Goobang Creek, northwest of Forbes, intending to gather fresh horses and provisions for a long journey northwards.
 Their whereabouts were reported to the police by 'Goobang Mick' Coneley, a man who had earlier promised to give the gang assistance and protection.
 In late April, Hall temporarily separated from his companions, intending to meet them again a few days later at the Goobang Creek.
 But this time there were police waiting, hidden in the bush.
 At dawn on 5 May, Hall was ambushed by eight well-armed policemen who shot him at least thirty times as he attempted to run away.
 He fell and, as he held himself up by a sapling, cried, "I am wounded; shoot me dead."
 He died seconds later.